fac28/cohort/example-check-in-questions.md

 - What is a conspiracy theory you truly believe in?
 Nb.
 UFOs don’t count (Cameo)
 - What are your 3 most used/ favourite emojis?
 (Elisabeth)
 - If you could magic out of existence one everyday thing from the world, what would it be and why?
 (Mark)
+- Tell us about 3 songs which relate to a phase in your life and explain their significance.
+(Simon)
+- Show us an object and tell us a short and non-traumatic story about it.
+(Taha)
+- What is your 3 go to music artists or songs to help you relax?
+(Thomas)
+- Tell us a favourite saying or a phrase of wisdom you abide by (Zak)
+-